jackiehjm/stx-docs/doc/source/deploy_install_guides/latest/aio_simplex/index.rst

 *******************
 Virtual environment
 *******************

-**NOTE -----  VIRTUAL MACHINE REQUIREMENTS FROM THE OLD UNIVERSAL INSTALL MANUAL**

 The recommended minimum requirements for the workstation, hosting the virtual machine(s) where StarlingX will be deployed, include: